Diseases & Conditions > Lung Cancer

 It is possible for cancer cells that begin in other organs to spread to the lungs.
 These cases are very different medical problems, however.
 Depending on the organ of origin, such cases might be termed "primary breast cancer, metastatic to the lungs," or "primary kidney cancer, metastatic to the lungs."

-Lung cancer can cause a number of symptoms, including:
+Lung cancer can cause many symptoms, including:

 - Nagging cough